John Adams: Historical reputation

-In the 21st century, Adams remains less well known than many of America's other Founding Fathers, in accordance with his predictions.
+In the 21st century, Adams remains less well known than many of the Founders, in accordance with his predictions.
 McCullough argued that "[t]he problem with Adams is that most Americans know nothing about him."
-Todd Leopold of CNN wrote in 2001 that Adams is "remembered as that guy who served a single term as president between Washington and Jefferson, and as a short, vain, somewhat rotund man whose stature seems to have been dwarfed by his lanky colleagues."
+Todd Leopold of CNN wrote in 2001 that Adams is "remembered as that guy who served a single term as president between Washington and Jefferson."
 He has always been seen, Ferling says, as "honest and dedicated", but despite his lengthy career in public service, is still overshadowed.
-Gilbert Chinard, in his 1933 biography of Adams, described the man as "staunch, honest, stubborn and somewhat narrow."
-In his two-volume 1962 biography, Page Smith lauds Adams for his fight against radicals whose promised reforms portended anarchy and misery.
+Gilbert Chinard, in his 1933 biography of Adams, described him as "staunch, honest, stubborn and somewhat narrow."
+In his 1962 biography, Page Smith lauds Adams for his fight against radicals whose promised reforms portended anarchy and misery.
 Ferling, in his 1992 biography, writes that "Adams was his own worst enemy."
-He criticizes him for his "pettiness ... jealousy, and vanity", and faults him for his frequent separations from his wife and children.
+He criticizes him for his "pettiness ... jealousy, and vanity", and faults his frequent separations from his family.
 He praises Adams for his willingness to acknowledge his deficiencies and for striving to overcome them.
-In 1976, Peter Shaw published The Character of John Adams.
-Ferling believes that the man who emerges is one "perpetually at war with himself", whose desire for fame and recognition leads to charges of vanity.

-In 2001, David McCullough published a biography of the president entitled John Adams.
-McCullough lauds Adams for consistency and honesty, "plays down or explains away" his more controversial actions, such as the dispute over presidential titles and the predawn flight from the White House, and criticizes his friend and rival, Jefferson.
+In 2001, McCullough published the biography John Adams, in which he lauds Adams for consistency and honesty, "plays down or explains away" his more controversial actions, and criticizes Jefferson.
 The book sold very well and was very favorably received and, along with the Ferling biography, contributed to a rapid resurgence in Adams's reputation.
 In 2008, a miniseries was released based on the McCullough biography, featuring Paul Giamatti as Adams.

 In memoriam

 Adams is commemorated as the namesake of various counties, buildings, and other items.
 One example is the John Adams Building of the Library of Congress, an institution whose existence Adams had signed into law.

-While Adams is honored on the Memorial to the 56 Signers of the Declaration of Independence in Washington D.C., he does not have an individual monument dedicated to him in the city.
-Although a family inclusive Adams Memorial was authorized in 2001, it awaits funding and 10 appointees to the 12-person committee.
+Adams is honored on the Memorial to the 56 Signers of the Declaration of Independence in Washington D.C.
+He does not have an individual monument dedicated to him in the city, although a family Adams Memorial was authorized in 2001.
 According to McCullough, "Popular symbolism has not been very generous toward Adams.
 There is no memorial, no statue ... in his honor in our nation's capital, and to me that is absolutely inexcusable.
 It's long past time when we should recognize what he did, and who he was."